 The concept around dry hopping is very basic.
 You grab some hops and toss them into the fermenter.
 Then, you wait a few days for those hops to infuse their aroma and flavor into the beer.
-Package as you usually would.

 Even if you find that you have no talent for DIYs, you’re going to love this one.
-Building a mash tun is actually very easy and requires just a few tools and items.
+Learn how to build a mash tun: it's very easy and requires just a few tools and items.